Diabekki/GamerZone/README.md

  **Navigation Bar**

   - Navigation bar on all pages, high contrast font for easy reading
-  - the nav link brings user back to home if they feel like restarting quiz part way
+  - the nav link brings user back to home if they feel like restarting quiz part way.
-  - I kept the navigation bar simple to keep with the styling of older games, black with white contrast font seemed to be the best fit here
+  - I kept the navigation bar simple to keep with the styling of older games, black with white contrast font seemed to be the best fit here.

   ![image of navbar](assets/images/Gamerzone-nav-bar.JPG)

+  **Main page text**
+  - The text "READY PLAYER ONE?" was a stylistic choice to mimic a arcade game start up screen.
+  - the text was put above the START button to further show the user what needs to be clicked/pressed.

    **Start Button to begin quiz**
- - The design of the start button was to mimic the feeling of arcade start buttons
+ - The design of the start button was to mimic the feeling of arcade start buttons.
- - it was designed to look 3D to give the user clear intent that this needs to be pressed
+ - it was designed to look 3D to give the user clear intent that this needs to be pressed.

   ![Image of arcade start button](assets/images/start-button.JPG)